mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <font size=3>**Q: What should I do when error `error while loading shared libraries: libge_compiler.so: cannot open shared object file: No such file or directory` is displayed during application running?**</font>

-A: While installing Ascend 310 AI Processor software packages depended by MindSpore, the `CANN` package should install the full-featured `toolkit` version instead of the `nnrt` version.
+A: While installing Atlas 200/300/500 inference product software packages depended by MindSpore, the `CANN` package should install the full-featured `toolkit` version instead of the `nnrt` version.

 <br/>